 Loz and Yazoo seem about ready to pull down the monument when Reno and Rude arrive, and the two villains and announce that they think Jenova’s head is held in the monument and that Reno and Rude are just too low-ranked to know about it.
 Based on the Turks’ embarrassed but angry reactions, it seems like they realize this is a genuine possibility, and Reno attacks.
 Meanwhile, we discover that Kadaj has either kidnapped or met with Rufus in a skyscraper construction site overlooking the monument.
-Rufus asks Kadaj what Kadaj means to do with Jenova’s cells, and Kadaj confirms that Sephiroth is coming back, mostly to exposit about what Sephiroth and Jenova actually are to any new audience members.
+Rufus asks Kadaj what Kadaj means to do with Jenova’s cells, and Kadaj confirms that Sephiroth is coming back, mostly to exposit about Sephiroth and Jenova to any new audience members.
 Kadaj seems upset that Jenova might prefer Sephiroth as an agent over him, but he’s willing to go through with “her” plan all the same, since he wants what Jenova wants.

 While Kadaj is trying to be threatening, Rufus strangely announces to Kadaj that he’s never had this much fun, so Kadaj gets angry and decides to use the Materia he placed in his armour earlier as a show of power.
 Despite that materia being white (maybe blue) when he put it in, it turns out that it’s a Summon materia, which should rightly be red.
 Using the materia, Kadaj Summons yet another form of Bahamut… who like basically everything else in the film is not identified in any way.
 Apparently, a lot of the initial release criticism for Advent Children revolved around its plot not making much sense for audience members who had not played FFVII.
-I’d like to tell those critics that while weren’t wrong, they didn’t need to worry all the same, because this movie often doesn’t make sense even if you are coming from FFVII.
+I’d like to tell those critics that while weren’t wrong, they didn’t need to worry all the same, because this movie often doesn’t make sense even if you are coming from FFVII!
 In any event, this is Bahamut SIN.
 Where Cloud found its Summon materia, we will never know.

 While Bahamut SIN behaves in a manner that seems to be independent, it must be receiving some instructions from Kadaj because it moves to destroy the monument, knocking out Tifa in the process.
 Reno and Rude start to bolt, Reno accidentally hitting Rude in the face in the process, and then almost hitting him a second time.
 Full-time comic relief, folks.
 They serve virtually no other purpose for the rest of the film.
-I don’t wholly know how I feel about that, though I admit that a few of their jokes work well enough, if you forget who they are and what they’ve done.
+I don’t know how I feel about that, though I admit that a few of their jokes work well enough, if you forget who they are and what they’ve done.
 Just as they’re about to clear the area, the two of them pass the ring of children and remember what they’re here for.
 They try to rescue two of the children and are later seen running off with them.
 How they get them free of the chains is not clear.
 In the end, however, Bahamut SIN destroys the monument.

 Bahamut SIN continues to rifle through the rubble, apparently looking for Jenova’s head on its own.
 Just then, Denzel wakes from his stupor only to find Tifa unconscious and shielding him.
 He’s furious and he foolishly charges the dragon, only to be interrupted by a figure with a mechanical hand, which transforms before our eyes into a chain gun.
-It’s Barret, of course, and he’s not alone: basically the entire FFVII cast is here just in time for their cameos.
+It’s Barret, of course, with an upgraded prosthesis, and he’s not alone: basically the entire FFVII cast is here just in time for their cameos.

 (By the way: in On the Way to a Smile, Barret’s new transforming hand is created by an old man whom Barret claims to the man who created his original chaingun.
 That’s interesting and all, but within only a few months, Before Crisis would retcon the role of Barret’s original prosthetist to a young woman – one whom we’ll be meeting in the franchise’s next entry.)